 Daily Devotion: If each member is reading The Crucified Life as a personal daily devotional, they're already engaging on a personal level with the idea of picking up their Cross and following Christ.

 Small Groups: Each weekly meeting of a Small Group will act as a hub for discussion and engagement regarding the daily devotions.
 As the small groups are meeting, God will be doing amazing work in the lives of the members of your congregation; that work must find expression and manifest corporately in word and sacrament, in spirit and truth.
 Ultimately, this campaign is about transitioning people--getting them connected to God through connection with each other.
 This transition is accomplished through the use of small groups following the model of Acts 2:46-47:

 "Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."

-, the youth of your church can connect with their family members and friends as they, too, learn to walk in the way of the Cross with lessons that mirror the adult ministry.
-Take a look at the second week's lessons to see the similarities across the board with the other content: Week 2 of The Cross Walk.
+Youth Engagement: This plan is one that engages every member of your congregation, including young people.
+With The Cross Walk, the youth of your church can connect with their family members and friends as they, too, learn to walk in the way of the Cross with lessons that mirror the adult ministry.